OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 accuracy can be obtained in the calculated minimum because CONMIN's default step size is too large for this problem.

-This model is now finished and ready to be run.
+This model is now finished and ready to run.
 The next section will show how this is done.

 Executing the Simple Optimization Problem
 ------------------------------------------